NielDuysters/shopware/changelog/_unreleased/2025-04-12-entityindexerregistry-extension-indexer-only.md

 # Upgrade Information

-## Add possibility to specify indexer in tontext
+## Add possibility to specify indexer in context
 < Add some information and how to use it here>